Event details

 Includes table with seating for 10 guests; acknowledgment in all event materials and on the IRC event website.

-Each year the John C. Whitehead Humanitarian Award is given to an extraordinary individual who has made a significant contribution to saving and improving lives around the world.
-This year’s John C. Whitehead Humanitarian Award is posthumously bestowed to Susan Wojcicki.
+Each year the Freedom Award and John C. Whitehead Humanitarian Award are given to extraordinary individuals who make significant contributions to saving and improving lives around the world.
+This year’s Freedom Award honoree is Dr. Atul Gawande and the John C. Whitehead Humanitarian Award is bestowed to the LEGO Foundation.

 • ×